 Airlines such as Singapore, Etihad, Emirates and Qatar have luxurious suites that offer you the utmost privacy you could ever experience while flying.
 It’s like living in a mini apartment in the sky!
-Some even have a butler service, a personal flight attendant, a 10 course meal with caviar and drink pairings, a la carte that can be ordered at any time, in-flight chefs, showers, a sheepskin mattress, and more than enough seat space that converts into a full flat bed.
+Some even have butler service, a personal flight attendant, a 10-course meal with caviar and drink pairings, a la carte that can be ordered at any time, in-flight chefs, showers, a sheepskin mattress, and more than enough seating space that converts into a fully-flat bed.
 You can even enjoy turndown service with high-end bedding and cozy pajamas that will force you to want to sleep.

 Some airlines such as Air France give First Class passengers the option to dine with your companion.
 Your seat space will turn into a dining area, where you’ll have the ability to sit right across from your partner as the both of you wine and dine on meals prepared by one of the best chefs in the world.

-And regardless what airline you’re flying on, the service is impeccable!
+And regardless of what airline you’re flying on, the service is impeccable!

 Airlines such as Emirates (as of late), United, KLM, and Korean Air to name a few have a 2-3-2 configuration, which means there’s always someone who will be stuck in the dreaded middle seat.

 Unless you’re flying First Class using your miles, the biggest difference is, of course, the price tag.
 However, we can get you to your next international destination in Business or First Class for less!
 Send us an email to [email protected], and you can save between 30 and 72 percent on your next flight.